-When dogs 3 years or older suddenly change behaviour it’s typically for one reason, an undiagnosed health problem.
+When dogs 3 years or older suddenly change behavior it’s typically for one reason, an undiagnosed health problem.
 The second possibility is that some sort of physiological trauma but it’s pretty unusual for a dog to take something that hard at that age and not be able to get past it to do something normally joyous.
 The exception is if the dog has been a life long worry wart and is easily upset.
 Early in life symptoms are not as dramatic, they magnify as the dog matures and the next thing you know something like this pops up.
 I’m thinking that there is a good possibility of that in this case.
-No point trying to change a behaviour though if the body is ailing.
-You’ll just stress the dog out and create some real behaviour problems, so the veterinarian’s is the first stop.
+No point trying to change a behavior though if the body is ailing.
+You’ll just stress the dog out and create some real behavior problems, so the veterinarian’s is the first stop.

-Unless your veterinarian is a mind reader, if there is a specialist in the area he or she may send you there.
+Unless your veterinarian is a mind reader if there is a specialist in the area he or she may send you there.
 There may be a hip, elbow, or disc issue not easily detected.
-Much of my business is referred by veterinarians that know I have some skill training dogs, and diagnosing and treating behaviour problems.
-Going to a specialist can save time and money as it can speed up diagnosis saving as well discomfort.
-I remember my German Shepherd developing a wiggle to his walk and being referred to an orthopaedic surgical specialist to check it out.
-The first thing the specialist did was look at Bo’s toe nails.
-I’m Mr. Cheapo so I start thinking, “Great, a bijillion dollars an hour and we’re getting a pedicure.”
+Much of my business is referred by veterinarians that know I have some skill training dogs and diagnosing and treating behavior problems.
+Going to a specialist can save time and money as it can speed up diagnosis saving as well as discomfort.
+I remember my German Shepherd developing a wiggle to his walk and being referred to an orthopedic surgical specialist to check it out.
+The first thing the specialist did was look at Bo’s toenails.
+I’m Mr. Cheapo so I start thinking, “Great, a bazillion dollars an hour and we’re getting a pedicure.”
 Then he said, “John, see how the nails are unevenly worn down on this one side.
 That gives me a pretty good idea as to what I should be looking for and where.”
 At that point if he’d told me to carry Bo over my head singing I Am The Very Model Of A Modern Major-General in a falsetto in front of the nearest biker bar, I’d have been on my way.
 He was getting to the bottom of things and fast.
 I’m thankful my veterinarian knew who to send me to.
 She sent me to an expert and I hung on to her as Bo’s veterinarian for the rest of his long life.